thxlib/thxlib.github.io/lib/thx.color/index.md

 description: "Library for color manipulation.
 Contains definitions for Lab, LCh, Cmy(K), CubeHelix, Grey, Hcl, Hsl(A), Hsv(A), Rgb(A), Xyz and Yxy as well as alpha versions of the sames and color parsing."
 contributors:
   - fponticelli
-releasenote: Improvements and renamed some color spaces.
+releasenote: Updated docs.
-version: 0.17.0
+version: 0.17.1
 url: "https://github.com/fponticelli/thx.color"
 title: thx.color
 dependencies: